spatie/laravel-permission/docs/basic-usage/middleware.md

 ### Controllers

-In Laravel 11, if your controller implements the `HasMiddleware` interface, you can register [controller middleware](https://laravel.com/docs/11.x/controllers#controller-middleware) using the `middleware()` method:
+If your controller implements the `HasMiddleware` interface, you can register [controller middleware](https://laravel.com/docs/12.x/controllers#controller-middleware) using the `middleware()` method:

 ```php
 public static function middleware(): array